bfix/bitbank-relay/deployment/README.md

 The deployment for `bb_relay` includes:

-1. `web` executable (from the `web/` folder)
+1. `bitbank-relay-web` executable (if build with GNU make, or the file `web/web` if build manually)
+1. `bitbank-relay-db` executable (if build with GNU make, or the file `db/db` if build manually)
-2. `config.json` (the genrated/edited configuration file)
+1. `config.json` (the genrated/edited configuration file)
-3. an initialized relay database (MySQL or SQLite3)
+1. an initialized relay database (MySQL (recommended) or SQLite3 (testing only))
-4. integration into a website for use
+1. integration into a website for use

-Steps 3 and 4 are described in detail below; as an amendment some words about running and maintaining the bitbank-relay can be found in the "Operation" section.
+Steps 4 and 5 are described in detail below; as an amendment some words about running and maintaining the bitbank-relay can be found in the "Operation" section.